DAILY TRAFFIC JAMS

 The guarantee can be spread over different credit cards, as long as all the credit cards are on the main booker’s name.
 This block (guarantee) is released automatically when the car is returned without any damages.
 In addition to the general exclusions, terms & conditions, glass damage and tyre damages are not covered by this insurance and will be the responsibility of the renter.

-There is an option to reduce the 10% excess at an additional fee per rental day; to a minimum excess of N$ 1,500.-.
+There is an option to reduce the 10% excess at an additional fee per rental day;

 The available reduction options: